KittyGiraudel/sass-semver/README.md

 # Sass SemVer

 A Sass implementation of [node-semver](https://github.com/npm/node-semver).
+This project is inspired by [sass-deprecate](https://github.com/salesforce-ux/sass-deprecate) from Salesforce.

 Implements the following method: